 But before I jump to all nitty-gritty of car hire in Dubai, you can see the main highlights of this post.

-Renting a Car in Dubai – Quick Overview of This Post
+Renting a Car in Dubai – Main Highlights of This Post

-1. First of all, I do highly recommend hiring a car in Dubai.
+I personally highly recommend hiring a car in Dubai.
 Not taking a metro or taxi, but renting a car.
 By doing so, you will be able to save money on transportation (which is quite pricey here), cover more in less time, and visit all those places in Dubai that are accessible by car only.

-Below I talk about all of this in more detail.
-Also, you’ll learn about the parking, traffic, roads, cost of fuel, general Dubai driving tips, tolls, and more.
-There are many small things and nuances that I learned during my rental processes that you need to know.
+There are many small things and nuances that I learned during my rental processes and wanted to share.
 They are a little bit different than in the US or Europe.

 So… Do You Need a Car in Dubai or Not?